alephium/www/src/content/news/dia-vrf-oracles-now-live-on-alephium-3837118a92f9/index.md

 For more details, visit:

-- <a href="https://www.diadata.org/blog/post/dia-price-oracles-alephium-mainnet/" data-href="https://www.diadata.org/blog/post/dia-price-oracles-alephium-mainnet/">DIA Price Oracles on Alephium</a>
+- <a href="https://www.diadata.org/blog/post/dia-price-oracles-alephium-mainnet/" >DIA Price Oracles on Alephium</a>
-- <a href="https://www.diadata.org/onchain-randomness/" data-href="https://www.diadata.org/onchain-randomness/">DIA VRF Documentation</a>
+- <a href="https://www.diadata.org/onchain-randomness/" >DIA VRF Documentation</a>
-- <a href="https://docs.alephium.org/infrastructure/Oracles/" data-href="https://docs.alephium.org/infrastructure/Oracles/">Alephium Oracles Documentation</a>
+- <a href="https://docs.alephium.org/infrastructure/Oracles/" >Alephium Oracles Documentation</a>

 This latest DIA integration marks a significant milestone for Alephium, enabling **provably fair randomness** and strengthening the foundation for decentralized innovation.